evmcnb/quartz-v3/content/Breast lumps.md

 - Painless lump
 - Usually beneath the areola.
 Benign and resolve without treatment.
 Rarely can become infected and require antibiotics

+## Phyllodes tumour

+Phyllodes tumours are rare tumours of the connective tissue (stroma) of the breast, occurring most often between ages 40 and 50.
+They are large and fast-growing.
+They can be benign (~50%), borderline (~25%) or malignant (~25%).
+Malignant phyllodes tumours can metastasise.

+Treatment involves surgical removal of the tumour and the surrounding tissue (“wide excision”).
+They can reoccur after removal.